SobczakMateusz05/cinema-basic-selling-app/README.md

 ## Database Prepare

 Because it very simple and for school needs there no any admin panel or something like this (read [important](#important) and [Project Assumptions](#project-assumptions) ).
 You have to prepare database yourself.

-In database you have to add values to employees,
+In database you have to add values to employees, snack, snack_size, glasses_3d, film, room, showing.
+Users you can add in login menu on right top button.

 ## ENV File Schema